Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 } // executor.close() is called implicitly, and waits

-This creates 10,000 virtual threads, each sleeping for 1 second.
+This example is adapted from JEP 444.
+It creates 10,000 virtual threads, each sleeping for 1 second.
 With platform threads, you would need 10,000 OS threads.
 With virtual threads, the JVM runs all of them on a handful of carriers.
-The whole thing finishes in roughly 1 second, not 10,000 seconds.
+The whole thing finishes in roughly 1 second.

 Not all blocking operations allow unmounting.
 There are two cases where a virtual thread gets pinned to its carrier, meaning the carrier thread is blocked along with the virtual thread:

-1. When the virtual thread executes code inside a synchronized block or method.
+- When the virtual thread is inside a

-2. When the virtual thread executes a native method or foreign function.
+synchronizedblock or method. - When the virtual thread is executing a native method or foreign function (JNI, Foreign Function API).

-Java’s synchronized keyword compiles to monitorenter and monitorexit bytecode instructions.
-They acquire and release an object monitor, which is the JVM’s internal locking mechanism.
-In Java 21, object monitors are tied to the OS thread identity, not the virtual thread identity.
-When a virtual thread enters a synchronized block, the monitor is associated with the carrier thread that is currently running the virtual thread.
+The synchronized keyword compiles to two bytecode instructions: monitorenter and monitorexit.
+These acquire and release an object monitor, which is the JVM’s internal locking mechanism.
+Every Java object has a monitor associated with it.
+When a thread enters a synchronized block, the JVM records which thread owns that monitor.

 VT-1 on carrier CT-1: